lfads/lfads-run-manager/docs/adapting.md

 : The `Run` instance.
 The current `RunParams` instance can be accessed through `r.params`.

 **`dataset`**:
 : `MyExperiment.Dataset` instance that is to be processed.
 If this is a single-dataset run, this will be the dataset used.
-If this is a multi-dataset stitched run, `convertDatasetToSequenceStruct` will be called once for each dataset, one at a time.
+If this is a multi-dataset stitched run, `generateCountsForDataset` will be called once for each dataset, one at a time.
 You might use `dataset.loadData()` to load the actual data, as you defined above.

 **`mode`**:
 : String that indicates the intended purpose of the output data.
 You may ignore this and simply return the same sequence struct regardless of the mode, or you may process the data differently according to the context.
 Currently two modes are defined: